projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 3. VM Enter by calling *start/run_vcpu*, then enter non-root mode to do guest execution.

-4. VM Exit from *start/run_vcpu* when guest trigger vm exit reason in non-root mode.
+4. VM Exit from *start/run_vcpu* when guest trigger VM exit reason in non-root mode.

-5. Handle vm exit based on specific reason.
+5. Handle VM exit based on specific reason.

 6. Loop back to step 1.